How To Reconnect With Long Lost Family

 Here are some examples of the sort of message you don’t want to send.
 Where possible, try to avoid playing the blame game.:

 Hey Johnny.
 I was just getting back in contact with you to see whether you’ve finally mended your ways.
-I hope you’ve grown up and learnt some valuable lessons in life and you’re not still running around breaking young girl’s.
+I hope you’ve grown up and learned some valuable lessons in life and you’re not still running around breaking young girls.
 If you have, then get in touch.

 Hi Richard.
 Even though I know you’re a terrible person, I just wanted to reach out and see how you were doing to clear the air.
 You probably won’t get back to me because you’re a coward, but if you do, then I’m willing to meet for a coffee.
 Peace.

-The above messages are overtly negative, confrontational and designed to hurt.
-They are not the sort of things you want to say on first contact, even if your feelings are hurt.
+The above messages are overtly negative, confrontational, and designed to hurt.
+They are not the sort of things you want to say on the first contact, even if your feelings are hurt.
 Instead, you want to take a diplomatic approach that helps to get the conversation started.

 Let’s rewrite the above messages in a constructive, positive, and emotionally mature manner.

 Dear Johnny.
 The other day I was thinking about one of the interesting things you once told me about how to approach life, so I did a Facebook search for you, and you popped up.
 I wanted to get back in touch with you to hear more of your ideas.
 I know we’ve had a checkered history, but I still think there’s value in knowing each other.

 Dear Susie (mum).
 My name is Katie, and I believe that I am your daughter.
 I found you through Ancestry.com and wanted to reach out to learn more about you.
 It would be wonderful to get to know you better and understand your life story.
 Please don’t fear the past – that’s behind us now.
 This is an opportunity for a fresh start.